akimdi/aakinshin.net/web/_posts/en/2015/ryujit-rc-and-constant-folding.md

 - ConstantFolding
 redirect_from:
 - /en/blog/dotnet/ryujit-rc-and-constant-folding/
+- /blog/post/ryujit-rc-and-constant-folding/
 ---

-**Update:** The below results are valid for the release version of RyuJIT.
+**Update:** The below results are valid for the release version of RyuJIT in .NET Framework 4.6 without updates.

 The challenge of the day: which method is faster?